netmanagers/arvie/README.rst

 Afaik, docker-compose-alike and buildkit behaviours have been incorporated in the latest docker binaries (ie, plugin *buildx* can replace BuildKit), but haven't tested them yet.
-To be done :)
+To be done :smile:

 Why?
 ----